I shop at Costco. And when I say I shop at Costco, I mean I do more than buy a ridiculous amount of food in equally ridiculous quantities.

 If you can afford it, hire a house cleaner.
 And if you can’t, lower your standards.
 (Like to the floor where the dust bunnies live.)

 And if you feel guilty about it, do the math.
 For women who work outside the home, you can calculate how much it actually costs you to clean your house.
-(Turns out hiring a house cleaner for $100 is actually saving us money.)

 And for women who stay home with their kids, you more than anyone need and deserve a house cleaner.
 It’s all you can do to keep up with your children’s craft-art disasters and self-reproducing toy piles, let alone the dirt and grime that naturally accumulate in a house.